 If you are wondering where to start, we have some good options for you.
 Hot cereals such as oatmeal and cream of wheat can be a good high-calorie option on its own, but they are also good to eat with something else.
 You can add high-calorie foods such as dried fruit, whole milk, honey or bacon.
 This way, you are increasing the calorie intake of the cereal healthily.

 Another good option for a high-calorie breakfast is eggs.
 Whether you like eggs as an omelette, scrambled, poached or fried, they are a healthy food that is high in calories.
 Like hot cereals, you can eat eggs with toast, bacon or sausage.
 Or when you are preparing them (in the case of scrambled eggs) mix them with full-fat milk, butter or cheese for that calorie boost.

 Having a shake or smoothie for breakfast (or even as a snack) can help with those extra calories.
-Shake and smoothies can be made up of anything; fruit, dairy, vegetables: the options are endless.
-Again, you can use full-fat milk or cream, add high-calorie cocoa for a chocolate flavour, it really is up to you.
+Shakes and smoothies can be made up of anything; fruit, dairy, vegetables: the options are endless.
+Again, you can use full-fat milk or cream, add high-calorie cocoa for a chocolate flavour; it really is up to you.